Stop Your Nonsense: Background and production

 Position Normal emerged in London in the late 1990s, consisting of producer Chris Bailiff and vocalist/guitarist John Cushway, both are former art students.
 In the years prior to forming Position Normal, project leader Bailiff's first group Bugger Sod dissolved, and he faced mental issues such as public anxiety, and felt focusing on making music was a therapeutic activity.
 The duo's only release as Position Normal prior to Stop Your Nonsense was the twelve-inch single "Part of the Bugger Sod Empire" (1998).
 Bailiff aimed to create his own distinctive sound for Stop Your Nonsense, dispirited that other music was what he described as "sounds from people that wanted to be part of something as opposed to being themselves."
 Although not wishing to be part of musical trends, he later commented that the album "sonically suggests that I had absolutely no idea of what musical scenes were happening around me at the time."

 For musical inspiration and for sourcing samples for Stop Your Nonsense, Bailiff went to charity shops and car boot sales purchasing the cheapest records he could afford "with beautiful artwork and photography/illustration".
-He listened to various sources, including electronic music, easy listening, bands like T. Rex, church bells, "old music radio stations", world service radio, radio interference and "fruit and vegetable markets".
+He listened to various sources, including electronic music, easy listening, bands like T. Rex, church bells, "old music radio stations", The World Service, radio interference and "fruit and vegetable markets".
 He later commented: "You never know where the next lovely sounds are going to come from and what style or from what era they will be.
 There is no way of knowing, before you hear it, how you are going to feel or react."
 Sources for samples on the album included spoken word albums, nursery rhyme records and documentary records collected by his father, who had developed Alzheimer's and was unable to continue collecting, leaving Bailiff to archive his own "history".

 Featuring an image of a child revving a toy car on the album sleeve, Stop Your Nonsense was Position Normal's sole recording for Mind Horizon Recordings.
 Having been signed to the label by an A&R sole, the duo believed Mind Horizon to be a small independent label, but later discovered it was being funded by PolyGram, who Bailiff dismissed as egotists.
 He later commented: "When the bosses of Polygram found out that Position Normal was on their label they went ape shit.
 They spent the next five months trying to kick me out."